 British Empire: Unlikely Backer of Jewish Statehood

-The miraculous victory at Beersheba was just the first of a contagion that saw Jerusalem conquered a little over a month later and the complete push of Turkish troops out of Palestine.
+The miraculous victory at Beersheba was only the first of a contagion of miracles that saw Jerusalem conquered a little over a month later and the complete push of Turkish troops out of Palestine.
 War historians consider it the turning point of the whole campaign.

-Given that Britain commanded the fighting force, it meant that Britain would largely dictate the postwar settlement and control of Palestine.
+Since Britain commanded the fighting force, it would largely dictate the postwar settlement and control of Palestine.

 Astoundingly, Britain didn’t wait until after the war to decide its policy on who would settle Palestine.

-In fact, on October 31, the very day that the Light Horse took Beersheba, a proposal successfully passed through the war cabinet back in London: the Balfour Declaration.
+In fact, on October 31, the very day that the Light Horse took Beersheba, a proposal successfully passed through the London war cabinet: the Balfour Declaration.
 While the official letter from Balfour wasn’t sent until two days later, the British government had already made its decision that the greatest empire the Earth had ever seen favored the establishment in Palestine of “a national home for the Jewish people.”